How to completely uninstall programs on a Mac [2026 Guide]

 Why can’t you uninstall an app on Mac?

-Sometimes you might find yourself unable to uninstall app on Mac.
+Sometimes, you might find yourself unable to uninstall an app on your Mac.
 Most often, this is due to the app being open and running on your Mac.
 Quitting it should fix the situation.

 To quit any app, you can make it active and use the shortcut Command + Q. If the app is not responding, you can terminate its process through Activity Monitor: